Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

-As will be seen in all test cases, the small number of observations results in a highly multi-modal problem.
+As can be seen in all test cases, the small number of observations results in a highly multi-modal problem.
 However, important constraints can be pulled from the posteriors.
-Total mass $M$ has a single, main mode and shows a relatively tight posterior distribution.
-As a large arc of the orbit has been sampled, the semi-major axis $a$ and eccentricity $e$ are very well constrained, with a clear tendency towards a circular orbit.
-Mass ratio $q$ is degenerate without prior constraints on the mass distribution which we have not imposed.
-We also see the expected degeneracy between $M$ and the angular parameters ($i$, $\Omega$ and $\omega$) as the former controls the dynamical scale of the orbit and the latter the geometric projection on the sky.
-In particular, wide posteriors for $\Omega$ and $\omega$ are expected as for a circular orbit, they do not change the projected shape of the orbit.
-The effect of angle wrap-around and a 180\(\degree\) degeneracy in the parameters is also evident, this is discussed further in the next section.
-The posterior distribution suggests a low inclination, but in general it is poorly constrained. $\tau$ is showing some tendency towards 0 or 1 and this is expected as both describe the periastron position at which observations began.
-We see a broader posterior in $\tau$ compared to latter cases as for a truly circular orbit, the periastron position has no physical definition.
+Total mass ($M$) has a single main mode, and it shows a relatively tight posterior distribution.
+As a large arc of the orbit has been sampled, the semi-major axis ($a$) and eccentricity ($e$) are very well constrained, with a clear tendency towards a circular orbit.
+The mass ratio ($q$) is degenerate without prior constraints on the mass distribution, which we have not imposed.
+We also see the expected degeneracy between $M$ and the angular parameters $i$, $\Omega$, and $\omega$, as the former controls the dynamical scale of the orbit, and the latter controls the geometric projection on the sky.
+In particular, posteriors for $\Omega$ and $\omega$ are expected to be wide as for a circular orbit, they do not change its projected shape.
+The effect of angle wrap-around and a 180\(\degree\) degeneracy in the parameters is also evident, and this is discussed further in the next section.
+The posterior distribution suggests a low inclination, but in general it is poorly constrained. $\tau$ is showing some tendency towards 0 or 1, and this is expected as both describe the periastron position at which observations began.
+We see a broader posterior in $\tau$ compared to latter cases as for a nearly circular orbit, the periastron position is weakly defined.

+An interesting phenomena can be observed at the lowest observed point, at which $\sigma_\text{pos}$ is considerable larger than for the other observations.
+Near $\Delta\alpha=0$, the primarily east-west distribution of ground \emph{(u,v)} coverage, and the position of BHEX at the start of observations in the simulations (also aligned east-west), provides weak constraints on the $\Delta\delta$ position of the secondary.
+This can also be observed in Case 3, and in general we have determined that it occurs in this plane when angular separations are $\lesssim10\,\mu$as.
+Despite this, the MAP solution traces the true orbit very closely as the narrower error bars on the other points strongly pin the dynamics.
+The increased uncertainty on this data point results in a non-negligible FAR of 11\%.

-In general, the posterior shows a mostly circular, low-inclination orbit with a well-constrained dynamical scale but with strong degeneracies and multimodality in angular parameters.
+In general, the posterior shows a circular, low inclination orbit with a well-constrained dynamical scale, but with strong degeneracies and multimodality in angular parameters.

-\subsubsection{Case 2: Eccentric, Longer Period}
+\subsubsection{Case 2: Eccentric, longer period}

-Table \ref{t:test_summary} and \ref{t:case2_summary} summarises the model and orbit fitting results for the second test case.
-Additional, useful figures are included in Appendix \ref{As:supp}.
+Table \ref{t:test_summary} and \ref{t:case2_summary} summarise the model and orbit fitting results for the second test case.
+Fig. \ref{f:case2_bestfit} depicts the best-fit orbit.
+The posterior distribution corner plot is provided in Appendix \ref{As:supp}.